-True if Term is bound to the empty list ([]) or a term with functor '.' and arity 2 and the second argument is a list.
+True if Term is bound to the empty list ([]) or a term with functor "[|]" and the second argument is a list.
 This predicate acts as if defined by the definition below on acyclic terms.
 The implementation fails safely if Term represents a cyclic list.